PopulateTools/spanish-census-exploration/README.md

 # Spanish census exploration

 This repository contains the R code used to explore the data of the Spanish population census from 1874 to 2011.
-Data is available in Spanish National Institute of Statistics ((INE)[https://www.ine.es/intercensal/intercensal.do?search=1&cmbTipoBusq=0&textoMunicipio=Ponferrada&btnBuscarDenom=Consultar+selecci%F3n]).
+Data is available in Spanish National Institute of Statistics [INE](https://www.ine.es/intercensal/intercensal.do?search=1&cmbTipoBusq=0&textoMunicipio=Ponferrada&btnBuscarDenom=Consultar+selecci%F3n).

 ## Data

-Census data is not available in INE to be downloaded as a whole file, so we developed a [Ruby scrapper](https://gist.github.com/ferblape/e34c6cc07b7096c86f9f8ba27349d01b) and loaded it into [Populate
+Census data is not available in INE to be downloaded as a whole file, so we developed a [scrapper](https://gist.github.com/ferblape/e34c6cc07b7096c86f9f8ba27349d01b) and loaded it into [Populate
 Data](https://data.populate.tools) to consume it as an API.
 The rest of data required is included in the `data/` repository.

 We combined the census data with Rafael del Pino [Contabilidad Nacional Histórica](https://espacioinvestiga.org/bbdd-chne/) database, which is a very interesting dataset of almost 200 years of social and economic statistics of Spain.